-Here are the complete lists of talent and ascension materials for Tartagle (Childe) in Genshin Impact.
+Here are the complete lists of Tartaglia ascension materials and talent materials in Genshin Impact.
 He can switch stances at will and has two distinct modes of attack at his disposal.
 Learn more about his talent stats, base stats, constellations, and community ratings on this page.

 |BASIC INFO AND COMMUNITY RATINGS|